vectordotdev/vector/website/docs/reference/transforms/swimlanes.md

 ##### `[field-name]`.neq

-Check whether a fields contents does not match the value specified.This may be a single string or a list of strings, in which case this evaluates to true if any of the list matches.
+Check whether a fields contents does not match the value specified.This may be a single string or a list of strings, in which case this evaluates to false if any of the list matches.